São Paulo - SP

 - Built Area

 - Jacobsen Arquitetura

-- Paulo Jacobsen, Bernardo Jacobsen, Edgar Murata, Marcelo Vessoni, Pedro Henrique Ramos, Marcel Siniauskas, Thauan Miquelin, Felipe Kilaris
+- Paulo Jacobsen, Bernardo Jacobsen, Edgar Murata, Marcelo Vessoni, Pedro Henrique Ramos, Marcela Siniauskas, Thauan Miquelin, Felipe Kilaris

 - Interior design